 Bracklesham Bay and its beach are the nearest port of call for the residents of East Wittering.
 This attractive edge of West Sussex looks across to the Isle of Wight and the Solent, with its yachting associations.
 The mild weather coincided with a low tide, making plenty of the beach available.
-Joanne makes reference to the poignancy of memories and a natural affiliation to the beach, including a sense of national identity, here on the coast.
+Joanne makes reference to the poignancy of memories and her natural affinity for the beach, including a sense of national identity, here on the coast.

 What the beach means to Joanne.